The first ARDUINO EDUCATION CONFERENCE in Singapore was held at the Singapore Science Centre in collaboration with Duck Learning, on 23 and 24 August.

-Keynote Speaker David Cuartielles, co founder of Arduino will be sharing his insights and having an open discussion with educators on the full potential of Arduino Education technologies.
+We were honored to have keynote Speaker David Cuartielles, co founder of Arduino share his insights and have an open discussion with educators on the full potential of Arduino Education technologies.

 FIRST LEGO LEAGUE – AQUA ADVENTURE Challenge 2017-2018

 Each year, FIRST LEGO League Jr. presents a new and exciting Challenge to ignite the creativity of children age 6 to 10.
 Each team of up to 5 children begins the exploration of this real-world theme with an exclusive LEGO® Education Inspire Model.
 Using this model as a starting point, they design a new model of their own with LEGO® elements.
 As they work, they learn basic engineering and programming skills with LEGO® Education WeDo and apply those concepts to make their model move.
 Teams also share their journey with a team Show-Me Poster.
 Throughout their experience, teams operate under the FIRST LEGO League Jr. Core Values, celebrating discovery, teamwork, and Gracious Professionalism®.

 A total of 20 teams joined us this season, and we were impressed at the teamwork and diligence that every team displayed.
 Every individual is a winner at FLL Jr. and we are already looking forward to how these students can use their creativity to tackle future real world themes!

 In FIRST LEGO League Jr., every team and team member’s achievements are celebrated!

 Overall Champion Awards–For the best team that has an excellent ability to produce a unique beautiful design, outstanding programming skills and great team spirit.